Client-Conditional Federated Learning via Local Training Data Statistics: Discussion

 \textbf{Statistics choice.} The inclusion of one-hot labels in the PCA input matrix (Eq.~\ref{eq:concat}) is a deliberate design choice that makes the statistics sensitive to label shift, covariate shift, and concept shift simultaneously.
 Removing labels would likely reduce sensitivity to label and concept shift while preserving covariate shift detection.
 At the other extreme, using simpler statistics such as per-feature variance would discard cross-feature correlations, while using eigenvectors rather than eigenvalues would produce higher-dimensional and potentially less robust fingerprints.
 Exploring richer statistics (higher-order moments, neural network embeddings) and systematic ablation of these design choices are natural directions for future work.

 \textbf{Broader applicability.} While we frame the method in a federated learning context, the core idea---conditioning a shared model on distributional statistics of data subsets---applies more broadly.
-Any dataset collected across heterogeneous contexts (e.g., medical imaging from different hospitals, sensors, or equipment) can be partitioned by available metadata such as device or site identifiers, and per-partition PCA statistics can be computed and appended to the feature representation.
-This requires no architectural changes: the same concatenation mechanism lets a single model adapt to systematic distributional differences across collection contexts, without training separate models or manually harmonizing the data.
+Any dataset collected across heterogeneous contexts (e.g., medical imaging from different hospitals or sensors) can be partitioned by metadata, with per-partition PCA statistics appended to the features.
+The same concatenation mechanism then lets a single model adapt across contexts without separate models or manual harmonization.